Tithand/Playermapper/README.md

 <br>

 <h2>Installation & Requirements - [Difficulty level : Medium to Advanced]</h2>
-> Please note: If you are inexperienced on running a web or database server.
-I will NOT help you set up/troubleshoot server issues.
+> Please note: If you are inexperienced on running a web or database server please read how to set one up, I will NOT help you set up/troubleshoot server issues.

 <h3>Linux requirements</h3>
 <ul>